 Weaving the stories into a larger framework was a lot of work, but we loved the results as old loves reunited and new loves blossomed.
 I hope you enjoy the stories as much as we do!
-More about the anthology when it's closer to the release date.
+The anthology has received some great reviews:

 Reissue May 2015